Global phase diagram of two-dimensional dirty hyperbolic Dirac liquids

-\emph{Introduction}.~The nearest-neighbor (NN) tight binding model (TBM), simple yet succinctly captures a plethora of robust emergent phenomena in a number of quantum crystals, harboring noninteracting free fermions~\cite{AshcroftMermin}.
+\emph{Introduction}.~The nearest-neighbor (NN) tight binding model (TBM), simple yet succinctly captures a plethora of robust emergent phenomena in a number of quantum crystals, harboring noninteracting fermions~\cite{AshcroftMermin}.
 Notably, interesting phenomena stem from this model, when employed on a family of two-dimensional (2D) bipartite hyperbolic lattices~\cite{RoyHL:1, RoyHL:2}.
-Owing to infinitely many possible realizations, 2D hyperbolic lattices, generated from periodic tiling of regular polygons with $p$ arms ($p$-gons) on a curved 2D space with a constant negative curvature, each vertex of which has a coordination number of $q$, are characterized by the Schl\"afli symbol $\{p,q \}$.
-Together, $p$ and $q$ satisfy the inequality $(p-2)(q-2)>4$, sourcing many peculiarities~\cite{HL:1, HL:2, HL:3, HL:4, HL:5, HL:6, HL:7, HL:8, HL:9, HL:10}.
-The NN-TBM on hyperbolic lattices with $p/2$ as an odd integer and $q=3$ yields emergent massless Dirac fermions at half filling, living on a negatively curved space featuring the hallmark vanishing density of states (DOS) near zero energy~\cite{RoyHL:1, RoyHL:2}.
+Owing to infinitely many possible realizations, 2D hyperbolic lattices, generated from periodic tiling of regular polygons with $p$ arms ($p$-gons) on a curved 2D space with a constant negative curvature, each vertex of which has a coordination number of $q$, are characterized by the Schl\"afli symbol $\{p,q \}$, together satisfying the inequality $(p-2)(q-2)>4$~\cite{HL:1, HL:2, HL:3, HL:4, HL:5, HL:6, HL:7, HL:8, HL:9, HL:10}.
+The NN-TBM on hyperbolic lattices with open boundary condition (OBC) where $p/2$ is an odd integer and $q=3$ yield emergent massless Dirac fermions at half filling, on a negatively curved space, featuring a vanishing density of states (DOS) near zero energy~\cite{RoyHL:1, RoyHL:2}.
 A Euclidean counterpart of such an emergent phenomenon is observed on a half-filled honeycomb lattice, resulting from the solution of $(p-2)(q-2)=4$ with $p=2q=6$.
-The NN-TBM therein yields massless Dirac fermions on a relativistic flatland with the characteristic linearly vanishing DOS near zero energy~\cite{graphene:1, graphene:2}.
+The NN-TBM therein yields massless Dirac fermions on a relativistic flatland with linearly vanishing DOS near zero energy~\cite{graphene:1, graphene:2}.
 Therefore, $\{ 4 n+2, 3\}$ hyperbolic lattices with integer $n>1$ offer a unique opportunity to witness the nontrivial signatures of constant negative curvature on the quantum properties of relativistic fermions.